liamsmith3194/rock-paper-scissors/README.md

 ### Lighthouse Testing

 Initial lighthouse socres produced a performance of 100, accessibilty of 94 but only a score of 87 for best practices.
-After exporting all images to webp files and giving the iframe element a title it improved to 94 (mobile) and 98 respectively.
+The reason given for the accessibilty score is "Background and foreground colors do not have a sufficient contrast ratio."
+This points to the win and lose colours used against the white background.
+As someone with a type of red-green colour blindness (Protan), I have had no issues telling the colours apart or reading text.

 -   Mobile Results